Emirates Retrofitting 191 A380s & 777s With New Interiors

 Emirates Boeing 777 retrofit plans

-As of July 2024, Emirates is starting to reconfigure 81 Boeing 777s with new interiors.
-This will take around two weeks per aircraft, and it remains to be seen when this work will be complete.
+Emirates has now started to reconfigure its first of 81 Boeing 777s with new interiors.
+This takes around two weeks per aircraft, so it remains to be seen when the project will be complete.
+I’d think it will take just under three years (so that puts us into early 2027), though who knows.

 • 38 business class seats, in a 1-2-1 configuration